Gardening in May

 Garden jobs for the month:

-- Keep seedlings growing well with regular applications of Osmocote Boost+Feed All Plant Types.
+- Keep seedlings growing well with regular applications of an all purpose fertiliser.

 - Check camellia flower buds – if they are too crowded then remove some (“disbud”) to allow blooms to develop fully.